odenas/indexed_ms/README.md

 $ ls *.ridx
 index.txt_q1.txt.ms.2.ridx
 ```
 The file name is in the format `<ms file name>_<block size>.ridx`.
 The block size depends on the size of your index: small blocks will take longer to compute and will result in a bigger index, but they will provide a bigger speedup.
-Having blocks of tens of millions is a good tradeoff for genomes in practice.
+Blocks of size 100k bits are a good tradeoff for genomes in practice.

 To query the index, you can issue: